 Shymkent is the “capital” of South Kazakhstan region and the third most populated region of the country inhabiting about a million residents.
-Shymkent is situated 690 km west from Almaty and 1483 km south from Nur-Sultan.
-It is one of the biggest industrial and commercial centers located relatively close to the capitals of two neighboring countries, Tashkent in Uzbekistan and Bishkek in Kyrgyzstan.
+Shymkent is situated 690 km west from Almaty and 1483 km south from Astana.
+It is one of the largest industrial and commercial centers of Kazakhstan and is located relatively close to the capitals of two neighboring countries, Tashkent in Uzbekistan and Bishkek in Kyrgyzstan.

 Shymkent was established in the 12th century as a caravanserai to serve the Silk Road center of Sayram in about 10 km to the East.
 Shymkent developed as a market center for trade between nomads and residents.
 In the 18th and 19th centuries the city become an object of the fighting Khanates of Bukhara and Kokand.
 In 1864, a five-thousandth detachment of Russian troops under the command of Mikhail Chernyaev took over Shymkent by storm.
 Since 1867, Shymkent has become a district town of the Syrdarya region of the Turkestan Governor-General.
 At the same time, the cities appearance significantly changed where the European-style houses arose and the city is gradually improved.